survivejs/react-book/manuscript/06_react_and_flux.md

 );
 ```

 Now the implementation of our `App` is quite clean.
 We have managed to separate various concerns into separate aspects.
-It still isn't as nice as it can be.
-That HOC nesting isn't very readable.
-Fortunately we can convert them to use a nicer syntax.
+We can take the approach further by converting our HOCs into decorators.

 ## Converting HOCs to Decorators

 If you have used languages such as Java or Python before you might be familiar with the concept of decorators.
 They are syntactical sugar that allow us to wrap classes and functions.
 They just provide a nicer syntax for HOCs essentially.

 There is a [Stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.
 We'll be using that.
 There are a couple of tooling related gotchas we should patch before moving further.

+By definition a decorator is simply a function that returns a function.
+For instance invocation of our `persist` decorator could look like `persist(App)(NoteActions.init, NoteStore, storage, 'notes')` without using the decorator syntax (`@persist(NoteActions.init, ...)`).

 ### Patching Tools to Work with Decorators